|

 Use Sun Protection

-Apply a sunscreen, at least an SPF 30 (we love this one from Hawaiian Tropic on Amazon), over the self-tanner once it has developed, every time you go into the sun.
-The higher the SPF, the better, as your skin would be protected more.
+Every time you go into the sun, apply sunscreen with at least an SPF 30 (we love this one from Hawaiian Tropic on Amazon) over the self-tanner once it has developed.

 Use Self-Tanner At Night

-To avoid this, you can apply the self-tanner in the evening, and allow it to develop overnight as you sleep, so there is little chance it will be exposed to damaging UV rays.
+To avoid this, you can apply the self-tanner in the evening and allow it to develop overnight as you sleep, so there is little chance it will be exposed to damaging UV rays.

 Use An Antioxidant

-It can help to use an antioxidant treatment on your skin before and after using self-tanning products.
 These can help to minimize free radical damage, even though it might be minimal with self-tanning products.

 Moisturize